Using JAX in multi-host and multi-process environments

 Using JAX in multi-host and multi-process environments#

-This guide explains how to use JAX in environments such as Cloud TPU pods where accelerators are spread across multiple CPU hosts or JAX processes.
+This guide explains how to use JAX in environments such as GPU clusters and Cloud TPU pods where accelerators are spread across multiple CPU hosts or JAX processes.
 We’ll refer to these as “multi-process” environments.

 This guide specifically focuses on how to use collective communication

-communication methods may be useful too depending on your use case (e.g. RPC,
+other communication methods may be useful too depending on your use case (e.g.

-environments in JAX is direct communication links between accelerators, e.g. the
+multi-process environments in JAX is direct communication links between

 Multi-process programming model#